amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 is 0.031 milliseconds when performed using the 2-stage protocol versus 0.058 when using the simple protocol.

-It's interesting to consider how the plan itself may be cached, because that is where the problems with partitioned tables can be traced to.
+It's interesting to look at the mechanism of how plan itself is cached, because that is where the problems with partitioned tables can be traced to.
 The backend code relies on the plancache module which hosts the plan caching logic.
 When presented with the parse tree of a query, its job is to figure out if a plan matching the query already exists and if one does, check